savoga/savoga.github.io/_machinelearning/gradient-boosting.md

 The gradient of the loss function is $\frac{\partial \mathcal{L}}{\partial \hat y} = -(y - \hat y)$

 Residuals as seen in linear regression are typically written as such: $res = y - \hat y$.
-Thus, gradient boosting uses negative residuals, also called \textbf{pseudo-residuals}.
+Thus, gradient boosting uses negative residuals, also called *pseudo-residuals*.

 Note 1: pseudo-residuals are just the derivatives of the loss function; that's why we call it **gradient** boosting.